 Every Caribbean island seems to have its own take on a side dish that is some form of bread.
 Jamaica has bammy, Anguilla has pancake-like johnny cakes but Antigua serves them as small golf-sized balls.

-Macaroni Pie is another of the Antiguan staple dishes, and is a side dish alongside many main meals.
+Macaroni pie is another of the Antiguan staple dishes, and is a side dish alongside many main meals.
 The two key ingredients are macaroni and cheese.

-However, unlike the North American mac and cheese, this is served cold, and is sliced.
+However, unlike the North American mac and cheese, this is served warm or cold, and is sliced.
 The cheese sauce is usually a combination of mozzarella and cheddar, which is combined with evaporated milk, eggs and seasoning.

 While it may be best known for the attractive shell, in Antigua its meat can be used in many ways.
 Not only do you see lots of conch shells around the island but it’s also one of the most common shellfish at the market on Saturdays.